Does Testosterone Make You Taller? Addressing a Common Myth

 If you've read to this point, you may be wondering whether adults can also have their height influenced by either testosterone or growth hormone.

-Fully grown adults in their mid-20s and beyond will not grow due to hormone therapy.
-It's biologically impossible as growth plates have fused.
+Fully grown adults in their mid-20s and beyond will not grow due to supplemental hormones.
+It's biologically impossible, because growth plates have fused.

 Patients in very early adulthood (ages 18-22) who are short in stature and considering growth hormone therapy should see a doctor to determine if they still have time to grow taller.